JelovsEyefinity

 🔌

 Many Eyefinity users still run separate billing workflows.
-Jelo's billing software is embedded in the exam workflow — exam codes auto-populate into claims, ERA posts automatically, and denials surface in a priority dashboard.
+Jelo's billing is embedded in the exam workflow — exam codes auto-populate into claims, ERA posts automatically, denials surface in a priority dashboard.

 ☁️